Demand funding for NYS Abortion Clinical Training so all New Yorkers can access abortion care

 NYS Abortion Clinical Training Program

-Two years after the U.S. Supreme Court’s ruling in Dobbs v.
-Jackson Women’s Health Organization, which overturned the landmark decision in Roe v.
+With the overturning of Roe v.
 Wade, there are now more states that restrict access to abortion care than states that protect access.
 This has severe and far-reaching implications for not only obtaining abortion care and receiving treatment for pregnancy complications, but also for ensuring that health care practitioners are trained to provide essential reproductive health care services.
 The number of practitioners in New York who provide abortion care or train other providers will only continue to dwindle if the State does not invest in training.
-We urge the legislature and Governor Hochul to establish a reproductive health services training and education grant program and include $10 million in funding in the state budget for this important program, which would ensure that health care providers receive adequate training in abortion care and related reproductive health services.
+We urge New York State to ensure that health care providers receive adequate training in abortion care and related reproductive health services.

 There are areas throughout NY State that have an acute shortage of health care practitioners who are trained in performing abortion care early and/or later in pregnancy.
+Only seven out of ten regions have clinics that perform abortion care beyond 15 weeks of pregnancy.
+In three regions, only two clinics provide abortion services up to 20 weeks of pregnancy.
 New Yorkers who live in these areas are unable to access care in their communities, particularly in rural areas, and may need to travel hours to access abortion services.
-The training program would help to mitigate these abortion provider shortages by prioritizing practitioners for training who would provide care in parts of the state that have such shortages.
+Adequately funding the training program would help to mitigate these abortion provider shortages by prioritizing practitioners for training who would provide care in parts of the state that have such shortages.

-Training would be provided to health care practitioners who are authorized to perform abortion in the State of New York: Advanced Practice Clinicians – Physician Assistants, Licensed Midwives, and Nurse Practitioners; licensed Physicians such as Family Medicine Physicians, Primary Care Physicians, Emergency Medicine Physicians, and Pediatricians; and residents or interns who are employed by a hospital or enrolled in an accredited graduate medical program.
-The training program would also issue grants to address practical support needs of eligible training recipients and to remove barriers to essential training and promote a more diverse and inclusive health care workforce.
+Training sites are already equipped to train health care practitioners who are authorized to perform abortion in the State of New York within their scope of practice: APCs – Physician Assistants, Licensed Midwives, and Nurse Practitioners; licensed Physicians such as Family Medicine Physicians, Primary Care Physicians, Emergency Medicine Physicians, and Pediatricians; and residents or interns who are employed by a hospital or enrolled in an accredited graduate medical program and do not have access to abortion clinical training.
+Now New York must provide sufficient funding to sustain this training.

 Health Information System Segmentation